dereksonderegger/444/docs/27_DataReshaping.md

     h) Make sure that Year and Amount are numeric. *Hint: it is OK to get rid of the estimate rows for 2016+*
     h) Make a line graph that compares spending for National Defense, Health, Medicare, Income Security, and Social Security for each of the years 2001 through 2015. *Notice you'll have to sum up the sub-functions within each function.*

+3. For this problem we will consider two simple data sets.

+    ```r
+    A <- tribble(
+      ~Name, ~Car,
+      'Alice', 'Ford F150',
+      'Bob',   'Tesla Model III',
+      'Charlie', 'VW Bug')

+    B <- tribble(
+      ~First.Name, ~Pet,
+      'Bob',  'Cat',
+      'Charlie', 'Dog',
+      'Alice', 'Rabbit')
+    ```
+    a) Squish the data frames together to generate a data set with three rows and three columns.
+Do two ways: first using `cbind` and then using one of the `dplyr` `join` commands.
+    b) It turns out that Alice also has a pet guinea pig.
+Add another row to the `B` data set.
+Do this using either the base function `rbind`, or either of the `dplyr` functions `add_row` or `bind_rows`.
+    c) Squish the `A` and `B` data sets together to generate a data set with four rows and three columns.
+Do this two ways: first using `cbind` and then using one of the `dplyr` `join` commands.
+Which was easier to program?
+Which is more likely to have an error.

 4. Data table joins are extremely common because effective database design almost always involves having multiple tables for different types of objects.
 To illustrate both the table joins and the usefulness of multiple tables we will develop a set of data frames that will represent a credit card company's customer data base.
 We will have tables for Customers, Retailers, Cards, and Transactions.
 Below is code that will create and populate these tables.

     ```r